Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 ### Bias and Fairness

-The *Bias and Fairness* workbook exemplifies the usage of the bias and fairness audit toolkit Aequitas in Python.
+The *Bias and Fairness* workbook demonstrates an example of using the bias and fairness audit toolkit Aequitas in Python.
 This workbook uses an example from criminal justice and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system in relation to